osaydayoub/CoachAppV2/README.md

 - **Workout Tracking**: Keep track of workout times and sessions to ensure consistency and improvement.

 ## What's Next?
-We’re working on adding more exciting features to CoachApp!
+I’m working on adding more exciting features to CoachApp!
 Here’s what’s coming soon:
 1. **WhatsApp Notifications**: Automatically send WhatsApp messages to clients whenever a workout is picked or canceled, ensuring clear and instant communication.
 2. **Advanced Records Logging for Trainers**: Enable trainers to log additional records such as body measurements and photos, including:
    - Abdomen size